Chart patterns have gained popularity across various markets for their ability to uncover profitable trades and aid in effective trade management.

 With role reversal trading you are using support and resistance levels, but you are looking for these levels to change their roles.

 See the example chart below.
 At first price finds this level as a support level.
 Price then breaks lower.
 When price makes a new move back higher you are watching to see if the old support level will hold as a role reversal and new resistance level.
 If it does you can look for short trades.

 You can use these role reversals as old support / new resistance and vice versa, old resistance and new support levels.

-We have only gone through a few of the popular chart patterns in this post.
-There are many you can learn and use in your trading.
+In this post, we have discussed just a few of the popular chart patterns.
+However, there are many more patterns you can explore and use in your trading.